shoelace-style/shoelace/docs/components/button-group.md

 ### Dropdowns in Button Groups

-Dropdowns can be placed inside button groups as long as the trigger is a `<sl-button>` element.
+Dropdowns can be placed inside button groups as long as the trigger is an `<sl-button>` element.

 ```html preview
 <sl-button-group>